Honey (Bobby Goldsboro song): Composition and recordings

 "Honey" was written by Bobby Russell, who took inspiration from a tree in his front yard when he noticed how big it had become since he had planted it.
 From this came the first line of the song, "See the tree, how big it's grown ...".
 His song was first recorded by Bob Shane of The Kingston Trio, produced by Russell himself.

 Before Shane's recording was released, Goldsboro was recommended the song by Larry Henley of the Newbeats.
 However, Goldsboro thought the recording by Shane was over-produced and the lyrics overpowered by the production.
 Goldsboro at that time was in need of songs to record, he and his producer Bob Montgomery invited Russell over to play a few of his songs, which included "Honey".
 After listening to Russell's simpler rendition accompanied by just a guitar, Goldsboro became interested and asked if he could cover the song.
 Russell was initially reluctant as Shane's version was due to be released, but eventually agreed that Goldsboro could record it as long as his single did not compete with Shane's record.
 They agreed to delay the release of Goldsboro's recording by four weeks.

 The song was recorded on January 30, 1968, with an arrangement by Don Tweedy.
 Goldsboro later attributed the success of the song to Tweedy's arrangement, and believed that Shane could have the same success with Tweedy's arrangement.
-According to Goldsboro, the recording session for the song went so well that they got it right in one go.
-They then recorded it again just to see if anything was wrong, and it came out just as well, so they went with the first take.
+According to Goldsboro, the recording session for the song went so well, the first take was completely satisfactory; it was decided to record another take just to see if it could be improved upon and it came out just as well, so the first take was released as the single.